FLUX.1

 * Begrenztes GPU-Budget

-* Echtzeit- oder Near-Echtzeit-Anwendungen
+* Echtzeit- oder nahezu Echtzeitanwendungen

 **Verwende FLUX.1-dev, wenn:**

-* Maximale Bildqualität Priorität hat
+* Maximale Bildqualität hat Priorität

 * Feine Details und komplexe Szenen